tensorflow/datasets/docs/add_dataset.md

 *   `tfds.load` will automatically detect and load the dataset generated in `~/tensorflow_datasets/my_dataset/` (e.g. by `tfds build`).
-*   Alternativelly, you can explicitly `import my.project.datasets.my_dataset` to register your dataset:
+*   Alternatively, you can explicitly `import my.project.datasets.my_dataset` to register your dataset:

 ```python
 import my.project.datasets.my_dataset  # Register `my_dataset`